Skip to Content

 Can two accounts claim the same domain?

 No. Each domain can only be claimed by one organisation.
-Claiming a domain proves that the DNS record points to the Codelloy platform.
-A unique constraint prevents the same hostname from being registered twice.
+A unique constraint prevents the same hostname from being registered to two organisations at once.

 Yes.
 The platform default re.codelloy.com always works for any link, regardless of which domain it was created under.